AMED: Automatic Mixed-Precision Quantization for Edge Devices: Results

-\subsection{Ablation Study}
+\subsection{Ablation~Study}

-In this section we test \methodname{} on CIFAR10 \cite{cifar10} with ResNet-18 architecture, with diffrent hyper-parameters as shown in Table \ref{tab:ablation}.
-The method choose the bitwidths resulting in lower latency, when $\beta$ is greater then $\alpha$ by two orders of magnitude, and a more accurate model when $\alpha$ is the greater one. masking the layers with the greatest eigenvalues of the Hessian, consistently achieve better outcomes, when the percentage of layers masked is 25\%. masking half of the layers lead to poorer\textbf{a} results, as the latency has been compromised.
+In this section, we describe our tests of \methodname{} on CIFAR100~\cite{cifar10} with a ResNet-18 architecture with different hyperparameters, as~listed in Table~\ref{tab:ablation}.
+The method chooses the bitwidths, resulting in lower latency when $\beta$ is higher, as~expected, because~as shown in Equation~(\ref{eq:Z}), the~higher $\beta$ increases the objective's latency component.
+The use of EMA helps when we fix a small $\beta$ value.
+This result emphasizes the importance of averaging the score of each bitwidth with older~samples.